The forerunner of 21st century solar-powered "atmospheric satellites"

-Overall management of the ERAST aeronautical technology project is managed by NASA's Dryden Flight Research Center, Edwards, Calif.
+Overall management of the ERAST aeronautical technology project is managed by NASA's Dryden Flight Research Center, Edwards, CA.

-Also contributing to the ERAST program in the areas of propulsion, energy storage systems, structures and systems analysis are NASA's Glenn and Langley Research Centers.
+Also contributing to the ERAST project in the areas of propulsion, energy storage systems, structures, and systems analysis are NASA's Glenn and Langley Research Centers.

 NASA is also working closely with the Federal Aviation Administration to develop "detect, see and avoid" systems; over-the-horizon command and control technologies and operational plans so remotely operated aircraft can be safely flown in national airspace.